Salzburg – St. Gilgen (50 km / 31 miles)

 Cycle from the Danube River valley up into the hills that form the Austrian-Czech border.
-Today is the only challenging biking day riding uphill all the way, but if the weather is good, you can stop for a rest once in a while to enjoy the ever-more-spectacular view of the Alps!
+Today is the only challenging biking day riding uphill most of the way, but if the weather is good, you can stop for a rest once in a while to enjoy the ever-more-spectacular view of the Alps!
 Crossing the border come to Vyssi Brod with one of Europe’s most venerable monasteries, built in the late 13th century.

 Transfer by car from Vyssi Brod to Cesky Krumlov.

 Cesky Krumlov – Ceske Budejovice – Hluboka nad Vltavou (41 km / 25 miles)